tensorflow/ecosystem/hadoop/README.md

 2. [Apache Maven](https://maven.apache.org/)

+3. Download and compile protos from [TensorFlow](https://github.com/tensorflow/tensorflow).

-3. Tested with Hadoop 2.6.0.
+4. Tested with Hadoop 2.6.0.
 Patches are welcome if there are incompatibilities with your Hadoop version.

 ## Build and install